theimpossibleastronaut/rmwrs/README.md

 ~/.rmwrs-Trash-test/info.
 The .trashinfo file uses the [FreeDesktop.org Trash specification](https://specifications.freedesktop.org/trash-spec/trashspec-latest.html).

+If you use *rmwrs* on a file that has the same name in a destination waste folder, it will be renamed by adding a time string formatted suffix (i.e. "_%H%M%S-%y%m%d").

 ## Configuration file

 *rmwrs* will automatically create a configuration file (rmwrsrc) in